TheDementedSalad/Uncharted-4-LL-Autosplitter/README.md

 # Special thanks

-CursedToast for all of his work over the years on this game and many others.
+Mattmatt for finding most of the original pointers on game release which made them easy for me to re-find.

-Psarthex, zgl, qvaku, and DarkRageGames for helping Toast aquire the Cero D version.
+Tiny Kestrel for finding most of the Patch1 UC4 pointers